lausan3/lausan3/README.md

 My goal is to become a full time full-stack software engineer designing new web/mobile app features!

-Currently, I'm

-- Volunteering as a Full-Stack Tech Coordinator at the Girls Who Code chapter at my college, building a unified events system for use between our 3 Computer Science clubs.

 <!--
 ## 👔 Experience
 - **Software Engineering Program Participant** at [Google](https://about.google/) x [ProjectBASTA](https://www.projectbasta.com/)'s Google Software Engineer Program (G-SWEP)